vihuvac/material-theme-for-vscode/README.md

 ## 🙏 Credits

-- Inspired by the Material Theme.
+- Inspired by the Material Design.

 - Developed with ❤️ by Víctor Hugo Valle Castillo.